Brela/mission-cards/README.md

     🗝️ the CardType definition -- client/src/types/CardType

 ### temp notes
-* should addCards page show all cards for that deck or just allow to add a card and show the recently added ones?
+* For now, the 'Add Card' page will display a list of cards for that deck next to section where you can add a card
-* aim for component-based architecture where each component is responsible for rendering its own content and managing its own state.
+* Aim for component-based architecture where each component is responsible for rendering its own content and managing its own state.

 ### current problems
 ** 'More' popups don't close when others are clicked: